 The Skechers Go Walk is constructed using two materials: fabric for the body and synthetic for the sole.
-The fabric helps keep your feet cool as well as boosts comfort whereas the synthetic sole aids in providing stability and shock absorption.
+The fabric helps keep your feet cool as well as boosts comfort, whereas the synthetic sole aids in providing stability and shock absorption.

-Buyers should also take note of the tread on the sole as the numerous textured points help to add greater traction, which is really helpful when traveling across slippery or uneven surfaces.
+Buyers should also take note of the tread on the sole as the numerous textured points help to add greater traction, which is helpful when traveling across slippery or uneven surfaces.
 Additionally, the significant curvature of the shoes provides aid in walking, making the heel-to-toe stepping motion more of a fluid movement.
 This helps to spread the pressure throughout your entire feet rather than just the balls of your feet.

 The slip-on style also makes this incredibly convenient and great everyday walking shoes that buyers can quickly put on in a fraction of the time that it takes when compared to laced or hook-and-loop shoes.
-Go Walk also comes in a vast variety of colors, allowing buyers to find a pair that suits their sense of style or multiple pairs for a selection of occasions.
+Go Walk also comes in a wide variety of colors, allowing buyers to find a pair that suits their sense of style or multiple pairs for a selection of occasions.

 What We Like